All Episodes

 I mean, sometimes he would recommend an operation.

-Sometimes he would recommend A diet, sometimes even osteopathic chiropractic treatments, which didn't sit well with the medical doctors.
+Sometimes even osteopathic chiropractic treatments, which didn't set well with the medical doctors.

-But sometimes he would describe compounds or herbs that he would give the formula for to make it up.
+But sometimes he would describe compounds or herbs that he would give the formula for and make it up.

 It sounded like it.